Maynard G. Krebs

 By the third season of Dobie Gillis, Maynard becomes less of the stereotypical beatnik and more a free soul who "does his own thing," as he might say—including collecting tinfoil or petrified frogs, seeing the old Endicott Building get torn down and going to see the movie The Monster That Devoured Cleveland, which perpetually ran at the Central City Bijou throughout the entire series run.
 In one episode, he invites Dobie to accompany him to a double-feature of the film and its sequel, Son of the Monster that Devoured Cleveland.
-Maynard may be described as the prototype of the late-1960s hippie.
 Many of the later episodes center around Maynard, with Dobie more of an observer, but always as narrator.
 The series lasted four years, but its popularity extended into the 1990s and 2000s as channels like Nick at Nite and Me-TV re-broadcast it for new generations.

 Maynard's middle name is pronounced "Walter", named for his aunt.
 The "G" is silent, he would explain.